iarchukdima/CudaForNN/README.md

 For the matMul and Softmax naive and more advanced kernels were implemented and compared in speedup.

 There is a 1.6x speedup for the matMul and 16x speedup for the softmax.

+Here is the plot for comparing performance on MNIST.
+For the training all models had batch size equal to 32 and 10 epochs.

+![cpuVScudaVSnumpy.png]